Glenwood Plantation, Maine

 Glenwood Plantation is a plantation located in Aroostook County, Maine, United States.
-At the 2020 census, the plantation had a total population of 5.
+At the 2020 census, the plantation had a total population of 5, making it the least populated municipality in Maine.

 Geography

 According to the United States Census Bureau, the plantation has a total area of 102.4 km2, of which 98.8 km2 is land and 3.6 km2, or 3.48%, is water.